steven-phun/JavaScript-Projects/README.md

 Project Inspiration

-- A game I can play with friends during the 2020 stay at home order.
+- A game that I can play with people during the 2020 stay at home order.

 Project Difficulties